MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

  - 09. length: 000, state: DELETED
 ```

 Nothing changed, which is a little curious.
-Deleting doesn't erase the contents, since the lenght of note 3 is still 40.
+Deleting doesn't erase the contents, since the length of note 3 is still 40.

 What about adding a note?